pnp/blog/content/post/to-write-code-comments-or-not-it-should-not-be-a-question.md

 why functionality was implemented in a particular way.

-Having no comments or references, you might need to go through the whole code step by step to understand the person\'s thoughts and implementation.
+Having no comments or references, you might need to go through the whole code step by step to understand the person's thoughts and implementation.
 Another option would be to call the person to clear things out, but two people are less productive during that call.